How To: Clean Plexiglass

 Learn how to keep plexiglass—a safe, glare-free glass substitute—clean and scratch-free with these crystal-clear instructions.

 Commonly used to construct everyday items from shower enclosures to tabletops, plexiglass (also known as acrylic) offers many advantages over actual glass.
 Though the two share a similar appearance, plexiglass is lighter, tougher to crack, and easy to cut to size for use in a variety of applications around the home.
 The transparent acrylic material also boasts a crystal-clear benefit of even better transparency than its competition with less glare.
-What’s more, it’s incredibly easy to clean and maintain that prized transparency—if you know how to treat it, of course.
+What’s more, it’s incredibly easy to maintain that prized transparency—if you simply know how to clean plexiglass, of course.

 Begin by removing excess dust or dirt from the surface of the plexiglass, but not with your usual duster.
 Making direct, dry contact with surface particles using your hand or a cloth can actually grind them into the material itself.

 Instead, use air to clear the surface, either by blowing across the pane (close your eyes first!) or briefly using a blow dryer set to its coolest, lowest setting—never, ever heat plexiglass.
 If you choose to go with the latter method, hold the blow dryer at a 45-degree angle several inches away from the plexiglass and run side-to-side down the surface.

 Once excess grime has been removed, spray a nonabrasive acrylic cleaner, such as Brillianize (buy on Amazon) or Novus No. 1 (buy on Amazon), onto a one- or two-foot-square section of plexiglass.
 (For an on-hand alternative, a solution of mild dish soap and water works well too.)